shantarao/singly-android/README.md

 ### Instantiating the SinglyClient
 The first step is creating the client class as shown below.
 This assume you have gone through the registration process and have obtained your clientId and clientSecret.

-    SinglyClient api = new SinglyClient(activity,
+    SinglyClient api = new SinglyClient(context,
       "your_client_id",
       "your_client_secret");

+Note: The context is the Android `Context` that the SinglyClient is currently bound too.
+This is used to bind any authentication Dialog that may be launched.
+This can either be the current activity which is using the SinglyClient or the global Application context.

 ### Authenticate the User
 To access the Singly API your user must first authenticate with one or more services that Singly supports.
 This is done through the `authorize()` method of the SinglyClient class.
 The authorize method will launch a WebView Dialog to authenticate the user with the service.
 An `AuthorizedListener` class is provides to perform callbacks at various stages on the authentication process.
 You can replace the string "facebook" with [any service Singly supports](https://singly.com/docs)